Codecademy/docs/content/java/concepts/regular-expressions/regular-expressions.md

 ---
 Title: 'Regular Expressions'
-Description: 'Regular expressions are language used for pattern-matching text content, and they are implemented in Java through the Pattern and Matcher classes.'
+Description: 'Regular expressions are a language used for pattern-matching text content, and they are implemented in Java through the Pattern and Matcher classes.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'